 I am an Assistant Professor (tenure track) in the Urban Studies research group at the Department of Urbanism of Delft University of Technology.
 I am a social scientist with a background in sociology and criminology.
 My main research interests include

-- Spatial Inequality,
+- Socio-Economic Inequality,

 - Crime and Disorder,